xbassi/game_of_deep_learning/readme.md

 Input ~> 1024 ~> 512 ~> 256 ~> 128 ~> 5 ~> Softmax

 ## Optimizer and Loss Function
-I used Adam optimizer with starting learning rate of 0.00001 and then increasing up to 0.00012 with increments of x2 every 15 epochs then reducing it to 0.000001 over several epochs.
+Used Adam optimizer with starting learning rate of 0.00001 and then increasing up to 0.00012 with increments of x2 every 15 epochs then reducing it to 0.000001 over several epochs.

 Weight decay was set to 0.0001

-I used the nn.CrossEntropyLoss() function.
+Used the nn.CrossEntropyLoss() function.

 Trained each model to 80 epochs and used early stopping to avoid overfitting.

-Then I ran training on the entire train set (of 6252 images) for 3/4 epochs to boost model performance.
+Ran training on the entire train set (of 6252 images) for 3/4 epochs to boost model performance.

 The optimizer runs backward pass on both the Pre-Trained model and the MLP model in every step.

 ## Data Augmentation and Preprocessing

-I used the built-in Pytorch torchvision.transforms functions for Data Augmentation.
+Used the built-in Pytorch torchvision.transforms functions for Data Augmentation.

 Here they are :
 ```